 If you’re lucky, you’ll crave healthy foods such as fruits and vegetables.
 If you’re like me, you’ll crave carbs and sweets!

 Whatever you crave, try to listen to your body, within reason.

-Pica is when you crave things that aren’t actually food, such as dirt or chalk.
+Important: Pica is an eating disorder that can be triggered by pregnancy.
+With Pica, you crave things that aren’t actually food, such as dirt or chalk.
 If you ever experience these cravings, consult with your doctor ASAP!

 Heightened Sense of Smell